coralogix/integrations-docs/integrations/filebeat/README.rst

     # Return to deploy user
     USER filebeat

-Before deploying your container **don't forget** mount volume with your logs.
+Before deploying of your container **don't forget** to mount volume with your logs.